VictoriaMetrics/VictoriaMetrics/docs/vmctl.md

    --vm-native-src-addr=http://<src-vmselect>:8481/select/0/prometheus
    --vm-native-dst-addr=http://<dst-vminsert>:8480/insert/0/prometheus
    ```
+1. When migrating data from VM cluster to Single-node VictoriaMetrics, vmctl will use the `/api/v1/export/native` API of the VM cluster,
+   which attaches `vm_account_id` and `vm_project_id` labels to each time series.
+If you don't need to distinguish between tenants
+   or simply want to remove these labels, try setting the `--vm-native-disable-binary-protocol` flag, which will use the `/api/v1/export` API,
+   exporting and importing data in JSON format.
 1. Migrating data from VM cluster which had replication (`-replicationFactor` > 1) enabled won't produce the same amount
    of data copies for the destination database, and will result only in creating duplicates.
 To remove duplicates,
    destination database need to be configured with `-dedup.minScrapeInterval=1ms`.
 To restore the replication factor